District of Columbia

 George Mason University School of Law, Arlington, Virginia – J.D.

 Clients praise Matthew Estes’ “communications skills,” “sound legal advice, and diligent professional service.”

-Matthew Estes focuses his practice on the representation of public and private sector employees.
-He has significant experience representing clients before the U.S. Merit Systems Protection Board, the Equal Employment Opportunity Commission, and in federal and state courts.
-Matthes has successfully defended the rights of federal employees from nearly all federal agencies as well as employees of companies ranging from Fortune 500 to small and mid-sized organizations.
-He has obtained favorable settlements and outcomes in a wide range of employment matters, including wrongful termination, discrimination, harassment, reasonable accommodation, whistleblower reprisal, due process violations, security clearance, and veterans’ rights.
+Matthew represents both public and private sector employees.
+He has significant experience litigating cases before the U.S. Merit Systems Protection Board (MSPB), the U.S. Equal Employment Opportunity Commission (EEOC), and in federal and state courts.
+Matthew successfully defends the rights of federal workers from nearly all federal agencies, as well as employees who work for private-sector employers ranging from Fortune 500 companies to small and mid-sized organizations.
+He has obtained favorable settlements and outcomes in employment matters, including wrongful termination, discrimination, harassment, due process violations, reasonable accommodations, whistleblower reprisal, security clearance applications, and veterans’ rights.

-Prior to joining Alan Lescht and Associates, Matthew worked at a large employment law firm in Washington, D.C.
-During law school, Matthew’s studies and work experience focused on the areas of employment and employment discrimination law and litigation.
-Matthew worked as a law clerk at a small firm in Washington, D.C., throughout law school, where he was able to gain valuable first-hand experience assisting attorneys with representation of public and private sector employees and public-sector unions.
+Prior to joining Alan Lescht and Associates, Matthew worked at a large employment law firm in Washington, DC.
+During law school, his studies and work experience focused on the areas of employment and employment discrimination law and litigation.
+Matthew worked as a law clerk at a small firm in Washington, DC, throughout law school, where he was able to gain valuable first-hand experience assisting attorneys with representation of public and private sector employees and public-sector unions.

 Matthew has also published articles regarding federal employment matters, including whistleblower retaliation, and presented training to federal and private organizations regarding veterans’ rights.

 Co-Author, Protected Disclosure or Policy Disagreement: The Debate to Define Disclosures of a Substantial and Specific Danger to Public Health or Safety, Employee Relations Law Journal, Vol. 36, No. 2, Autumn 2010 (Aspen Publishers).